 If you are elderly or disabled and can't apply in person, your local agency may accept your application by phone.

-After midnight, the after-hours staff is available only for clients who are elderly, disabled, or have children under 6 years old living in the household.
-If you're granted assistance after hours, you will need to follow up by completing an application at your local Community Action Agency.
-If you do not complete the application, you might not get assistance in the future.
+If you are granted assistance on a weekend or holiday, you’ll need to follow up by completing an application at your local Community Action Agency.
+If you don’t complete an application, you might not get assistance in the future.